-Emerging evidence suggests employment of peer workers in mental health services can contribute to positive outcomes for people with mental illness and potentially reduce costs for mental health services.
+The framework builds on evidence that suggests employing people who have experienced mental health issues (peer workers, or lived experience workers) can contribute to positive outcomes for people with mental illness and potentially reduces costs for mental health services.

 Supporting lived experience in the health sector

-In 2016, the Commission funded Central Queensland University to undertake a research project examining the barriers and enablers to the employment of people with a lived experience (peer workers) in the mental health sector.
+In 2016, the Commission funded Central Queensland University to undertake a research project, led by Dr Louise Byrne, to examine the barriers and enablers to the employment of people with a lived experience (peer workers) in the mental health sector.

 - Organisational culture